-SPRINGFIELD, IL – Controlled pheasant hunting opportunities will be available at 20 Illinois Department of Natural Resources (IDNR) sites during the 2017-18 hunting season.
+SPRINGFIELD, Ill. – Controlled pheasant hunting opportunities will be available at 18 Illinois Department of Natural Resources (IDNR) sites during the 2020-21 hunting season.
 Dates and permit reservation information are now available online.

-Sixteen of the sites are operated by the IDNR, while four other sites continue to be operated in a public/private partnership arrangement between the IDNR and concessionaire T. Miller, Inc.
+Sixteen of the sites are operated by the IDNR, while two sites continue to be operated in a public/private partnership arrangement between the IDNR and concessionaire T. Miller, Inc.

-The online permit reservation system for IDNR-operated sites opens on Monday, Aug.
-7, and permit information, season dates, and other information are now available.
-Detailed information and permit reservations are available now for the four sites managed by T. Miller, Inc. Hunters should always review the application instructions and season information accessible online prior to submitting an application.
+The online permit reservation system for IDNR-operated controlled hunting sites opened Monday, Aug.
+3, and permit information, season dates, and other information are now available.
+Detailed information and permit reservations also are available now for the two sites operated by T. Miller, Inc. Hunters should always review the application instructions, season information and regulations that can be found online prior to applying.

 On IDNR-operated sites, the daily fee for permits acquired online for controlled pheasant hunting is $30 for resident hunters and $35 for nonresident hunters.
 The daily permit fee applies to each hunter.
-Hunters are required to pay for permits acquired online in advance over a secure Internet system using an American Express, Discover, MasterCard, or Visa credit card.
-The credit card account is billed when hunters submit an application.
-A transaction fee of $1.00 or 2.35% of the permit fee (whichever is higher) will be assessed for each application, except for applications submitted for the Illinois Youth Pheasant Hunt.
+Hunters are required to pay for permits acquired online in advance over a secure system using an American Express, Discover, MasterCard, or Visa credit card.
+The credit card account is billed when hunters apply.
+A transaction fee of $1.00 for a single hunter or 2.25 percent of the permit fee for multiple hunters will be assessed for each application, except for applications submitted for the Illinois Youth Pheasant Hunt.

 Of the 16 sites operated by the IDNR, six provide only the Illinois Youth Pheasant Hunt opportunity for young hunters between the ages of 10-17.
 Those six sites are the Mackinaw River State Fish and Wildlife Area in Tazewell County, Clinton Lake State Recreation Area in DeWitt County, Edward Madigan State Fish and Wildlife Area in Logan County, Pere Marquette State Park in Jersey County, Sangchris Lake State Park in Christian and Sangamon Counties, and the World Shooting and Recreational Complex in Randolph County.